Nice to the Waiter

 - Eva is genuinely nice with everyone, as long as she's not disguised as a jerkass or you didn't gain her wrath (if that happens, just kill yourself).
 It helps her mother was working class herself and she had to work for a living for a long time;

-- Ginko being Ginko, he's genuinely nice and respectful with his subordinates and people in general, but also knows the advantages of acting like that (on one occasion a mob boss managed to get him pissed, and Ginko first shoved him in his own pool and then told him to spare himself a deposition, as he had twenty cops who would swear he was somewhere else).
+- Ginko being Ginko, he's genuinely nice and respectful with his subordinates and people in general, but also knows the advantages of acting like that (on one occasion a mob boss managed to get him pissed, and Ginko first shoved him in his own pool and then told him to spare himself from pressing charges, as he had twenty cops who would swear he was somewhere else).
 His subordinates would do anything for him, including breaking the law (when they're all By-the-Book Cops), killing, and dying;

 - Altea may be a member of the obnoxious nobility of Benglait and a member (by her first marriage) of the much hated royal family of Benglait, but she was always nice to everyone, even working as a volunteer nurse during a terrorism crisis and risking her own life to save her butler (actually Diabolik in disguise to steal some of her jewels) when the revolution erupted and a mob tried to lynch her (when she found it was Diabolik, she offered him the jewels he planned to steal as a thank you for saving her.
 He refused, but she still covered his tracks).
 That's why, after the violence of the revolution calmed down, she can now return home when she wants and is literally worshipped by the people;

 - King was unfailingly polite to his subordinates...
 But only if they lived up to his expectations of them being the best criminals in the world in their chosen field, or at least did a serious effort.
 But if they failed...
 Well, at least he gave them a quick death.
 He was Diabolik's father figure;